-2023/2024 MERSEYSIDE FIRE AND RESCUE AUTHORITY ANNUAL GOVERNANCE STATEMENT

-1.0 SCOPE OF RESPONSIBILITY
+Merseyside Fire & Rescue Authority

+Annual Governance Statement 2024/25

+Annual Governance Statement 2024/25 Merseyside Fire and Rescue Service

+1. Scope of Responsibility

+Merseyside Fire & Rescue Authority (the Authority) has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the Strategic Leadership Team (SLT) and other senior managers within the Authority who have responsibility for the development and maintenance of the governance environment, the Internal Audit annual report, and also by comments made by the external auditors and other review agencies and inspectorates.

-- 1.1 Merseyside Fire and Rescue Authority (the Authority) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The Authority also has a duty to make arrangements to secure continuous improvements in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, the Authority is responsible for putting in place proper arrangements for the governance of its affairs, delivering its functions, and arrangements for the management of risk. - 1.3 Corporate Governance is a phrase used to describe how organisations direct and control what they do.
+The Authority is responsible for ensuring that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+The Authority also has a duty to make arrangements to secure continuous improvements in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+Delivering good governance is a process of continuous review and improvement.

+In discharging this overall responsibility, the Authority is responsible for putting in place proper arrangements for the governance of its affairs, delivering its functions, and arrangements for the management of risk.

+Corporate Governance is a phrase used to describe how organisations are directed, controlled, led and held to account.
 For Fire and Rescue Authorities this also includes how an Authority relates to the communities that it serves.
 The Authority has approved and adopted a code of corporate governance which is consistent with the principles of the CIPFA/SOLACE framework "Delivering Good Governance in Local Government" (2016).
-The key principles of the Authority's Code of Corporate Governance are outlined below; - 1.
-Three high level principles underpin Corporate Governance:- - Openness and inclusivity - Accountability - Integrity - 2.
-These high level principles are supported by seven detailed principles of good governance which are: - Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Ensuring openness and comprehensive stakeholder engagement - Defining outcomes in terms of sustainable economic, social, and environmental benefits - Determining the interventions necessary to optimise the achievement of the intended outcomes - Developing MFRA capacity, including the capability of its leadership and the individuals within it - Managing risks and performance through robust internal control and strong public financial management - Implementing good practices in transparency, reporting, and audit to deliver effective accountability
+The key principles of the Authority's Code of Corporate Governance are outlined below;

+Three high level principles underpin Corporate Governance:-

+- Openness and inclusivity

+- Accountability

+- Integrity

+These high-level principles are supported by seven detailed principles of good governance which are:

-1.4 This statement also fulfils the Authority's statutory requirement to prepare a statement of internal control in accordance with proper practices, and to present an annual review of the effectiveness of the current system.
+This statement also fulfils the Authority's statutory requirement to prepare a statement of internal control in accordance with proper practices, and to present an annual review of the effectiveness of the current system.